nlpodyssey/cybertron/README.md

 Cybertron is a pure Go package that provides a simple and easy-to-use interface for cutting-edge Natural Language Processing (NLP) technologies.

-In essence, it enables Go developers to use state-of-the-art neural technologies i.e. Transformers, without having to learn other languages or worry about heavy deep learning frameworks (thus, the deployment is just a single executable for your server!).
+It enables Go developers to use state-of-the-art neural technologies i.e. Transformers, without having to learn other languages or worry about heavy deep learning frameworks (thus, the deployment is just a single executable for your server!).

 Luckily, pre-trained /fine-tuned Transformer models exist for several languages and are publicly hosted on the [HuggingFace models repository](https://huggingface.co/models).